-Exclude the code for handling the history files: the search and replace strings that were used, and the cursor position at which each file was closed.
-This also eliminates the -H and -P command-line options, which switch on the logging of search/replace strings and cursor positions.
+Exclude the code for handling the history files: the search and replace strings that were used, the commands that were executed, and the cursor position at which each file was closed.
+This also eliminates the -H and -P command-line options, which switch on the storing of search/replace strings, executed commands, and cursor positions.